St Bernards Well

 Diabetic Clinic

-Diabetic (type II) clinics are held by Dr Reid or Dr Lamb only.
+Diabetic (type II) results clinics are held by Dr Reid or Dr Lamb only.

 Diabetes mellitus is a condition in which the amount of glucose in the blood is too high because the body cannot properly use it.
 Diabetes is becoming more common, most likely due to increasing levels of obesity, but there is a lot that can be done to reduce the severity of any complications from it.